 Demystifying Navigation – Introduction

 This article is full of map-reading and navigation tips for beginners and those people who may be frightened by the whole subject.
-I’ve called it “Demystifying Navigation” because what I want to get across is that map-reading and navigation isn’t all that difficult.
+I’ve called it “Demystifying Navigation” because I would like to get across that map-reading and navigation isn’t all that difficult.
 It isn’t some ‘dark art’ that you can only learn in the deepest dungeons of Hogwarts.

 These navigation and map-reading tips are written with outdoor activities, such as walking (or hiking), in mind.
 But it isn’t one of the many ‘how to’ articles and videos available that show you step-by-step how to take a compass bearing, for instance.